 - Blueberry buttercream: Speaking about blueberries, alternatively, top this delicious lemon blueberry cake with homemade blueberry buttercream.
 For that. just add some blueberry sauce or jam to your favorite buttercream recipe.

 - Flowers: In addition, to make the cake even more beautiful, top it with some edible flowers.
 This is such an easy way to make this delicious cake even more stunning.

 - Brown sugar: Also, you can add a few tablespoons of brown sugar to make it moister.

 - Whip it: Alternatively, use this whipped cream instead of the cream cheese frosting.

-- Citrus: Also, you can swap the lemon for lime.
+- Citrus: Also, you can swap the lemon for lime, oranges, or even grapefruit.